 The technology is a potential panacea for the drawbacks of electric vehicles running on conventional lithium-ion batteries.

-The relatively short distance traveled on a single charge and charging times are a problem everyone tries to overcome.
+The relatively short distance traveled on a single charge and charging times are a problem everyone is trying to overcome.
 Not later than a few days ago John Goodenough's announcement about one glass battery revolutionary performance has provided more than one hope to bypass lithium batteries: Toyota rumors today.

 The multinational expects to be the first company to sell an electric vehicle equipped with a solid-state battery.
-It will be a gem, says the report, which offers a range of around 500 kilometers (310 miles) and a recharge in just 10 minutes.
+It will be a gem, the report says, offering a range of around 500 kilometers (310 miles) and a recharge in just 10 minutes.

 If the report is accurate, Toyota would be ahead, but for now, I'd take it with a grain of salt.